-- (ii) the respondent denies any or all of the charges preferred or failed to plead as required. - (12) Notwithstanding anything to the contrary contained in this Rule, the Enforcement Committee may, on recommendation by the Director: Investigations or the CEO, on the basis that the plea raises new defences, refer the matter back to the Investigating Committee for consideration of the charge sheet against the plea filed under this Rule, in which case, the process set out in Rules 4 and 5 shall follow, with the necessary changes. - (13) In the event that the Enforcement Committee decides in terms of sub-rule (11)(a), the Director: Investigations or the CEO shall: - (a) Notify the respondent of the Enforcement Committee decision and impose the sanction as determined by the Enforcement Committee in terms of section 51; and - (b) Where, applicable, send written notification to the complainant informing him/her of the outcome of the matter. - (14) In the event that the Enforcement Committee decides in terms of sub-rule (11)(b), the Director: Investigations or the CEO shall: - (a) cause the matter to be referred to the Director: Legal or the CEO for referral to the Disciplinary Committee; and - (b) send written notification of the decision to the respondent and the complainant, if applicable. - (15) Notwithstanding anything to the contrary contained in this Rule, where the Enforcement Committee disagrees with the recommendation of the Investigating Committee, it shall refer the matter back to the Investigating Committee, together with its reasons, for reconsideration and/or further investigation.
+- (ii) the respondent denies any or all of the charges preferred or failed to plead as required. - (12) Notwithstanding anything to the contrary contained in this Rule, the Enforcement Committee may, on recommendation by the Director: Investigations or the CEO, on the basis that the plea raises new defences, refer the matter back to the Investigating Committee for consideration of the charge sheet against the plea filed under this Rule, in which case, the process set out in Rules 4 and 5 shall follow, with the necessary changes. - (13) In the event that the Enforcement Committee decides in terms of sub-rule (11)(a), the Director: Investigations or the CEO shall, within 14 days from the date of the decision: - (a) Notify the respondent of the Enforcement Committee decision and impose the sanction as determined by the Enforcement Committee in terms of section 51; and - (b) Where, applicable, send written notification to the complainant informing him/her of the outcome of the matter. - (14) In the event that the Enforcement Committee decides in terms of subrule (11)(b), the Director: Investigations or the CEO shall, within 14 days from the date of the decision:(a) cause the matter to be referred to the Director: Legal or the CEO for referral to the Disciplinary Committee; and - (b) send written notification of the decision to the respondent and the complainant, if applicable. - (15) Notwithstanding anything to the contrary contained in this Rule, where the Enforcement Committee disagrees with the recommendation of the Investigating Committee, it shall refer the matter back to the Investigating Committee, together with its reasons, for reconsideration and/or further investigation.